 And then there are those movies where the setting is so uniquely crafted and remarkably realized that the setting itself starts to feel like a character of its own.
 (If you've ever seen Lost, you know how the Island eventually became a mythical entity.
 Yeah, that's what we mean.)

-Here are some of the best movies where the flora and fauna are more than just a pretty backdrop but an integral part of the plot and basically characters in and of themselves.
+Here are my favorite movies where the nature, the flora, and the fauna are more than just pretty backdrops but integral parts of the plot, so much so that they're basically characters in and of themselves.

 10. Annihilation (2018)

 Directed by Alex Garland

 Starring Natalie Portman, Jennifer Jason Leigh, Tessa Thompson

 Annihilation is like a cancer movie, except the victim isn't a person—it's Earth itself.
 Like cancer, the "Shimmer" is an unexplained phenomenon that strikes suddenly and without warning.

 Biologist Lena (Natalie Portman) runs through some science jargon about rapidly dividing cells, setting up the premise that Earth's decay is being sped up by some kind of metaphoric tumor.

 Don't let the sci-fi elements fool you—Annihilation is definitely more artsy than generic genre fare.
 Director Alex Garland finds balance between explanation and ambiguity; we aren't spoon fed information, but it's also not the type of horror where things just happen for no reason.